THE SABER GUILD CHARTER

 C) Local leadership is elected in the same manner, but nominations and elections are limited to a member’s primary temple.
 The nominated leader can only run for positions within their primary temple.

-D) When a new Saber Guild Temple is formed, or when an elected officer resigns or becomes otherwise unable to fill their post, the Global Council will immediately call for an off-cycle or “emergency” election.
+D) When a new Saber Guild Temple is formed, or when an elected officer resigns or becomes otherwise unable to fill their post, the Global Council will immediately call for an off-cycle or “emergency” election to elect a Local Director and Local Costume Consular.
+If no official temple member runs for the LCC position at temple formation, the LD must assume the LCC responsibilities.
 Likewise, if a temple experiences growth (i.e. they have their 10th or 15th member approved), an off-cycle election will be called to fill the new post.
 However, if any of the above scenarios occur two months or less before the regular election, the election will proceed as scheduled with no emergency election.

 A) All nominations must be seconded and accepted.
 A member may nominate themselves and that will require a second and third nomination.
 Elected officers must post their desire to seek another term or decline to seek another term (no response is considered a decline).
 No second is required for elected officers.
 Any officers who were not elected in the previous election cycle must run for election and be nominated and seconded (or receive a third nomination if they nominate themselves).